CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# January, 15, 2020 (Again)
+ Smaller update for the last part of today.
+Texture data and entity data have been implemented.

+ Texture data is stored as a struct, textureData.
+This struct contains four members: string path, SDL_Rect source, int xOffset, and int yOffset. path is the name of the texture to be loaded.
+Not that you do not need to specify the file path as the name suggests, CR-Engine automatically handles pathing. source is the rectangle of the image which CR-Engine will draw from.
+In most cases this will be {0, 0, width, height} where width and height are the width and high of the texture image respectively. xOffset and yOffset have a similar purpose.
+They represent where the upper left corner of the image will be located when the image is draw to the screen relative to the entity's position which contains the texture. xOffset represents the number of pixels left of the entity's x position and the yOffset represents the number of pixels above the entity's y position.

+ The framework for entity data has been implemented but will need to be expanded based on a game specific needs. the entityData structure contains two members, int entityType, and a union called componentData which may contain information that regards one specific type of entity. entityType tells the game logic which member struct of the union componentData to read.
+The union componentData should contain several structures which contain data to specific types of entities (player, fireball, etc).

+ With this new member to the entity class a few new functions have been added to access and mutate the entityData structure. entity::setEntityType(unsigned int) sets data.entityData to the passed integer. entity::getEntityType() returns the current entity type (found in entity.data.entityType).

+ Functions to access and mutate the union in entity.data have not been added yet as I don't know how I want to implement these functions yet.

+ Additionally there may be another memory leak in the engine.
+ I'm not entirely sure if there is as memory usage slowly increases and decreases throughout runtime.
+Next update I will attempt to detect if there is a memory leak and if so fix it.

 # January, 15, 2020
  In this update only a couple of things have been changed.
  The memory leak in the engine has been fixed, and input